Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

-Certainly, I had advanced right up to her without much difficulty.
+Certainly, I had advanced right up to her without really trying that hard.
 Any other man would have been long engulfed in the flames.

 Eryn drew her sword and swung it horizontally at me.
 By instinct, I blocked it with my knife, which was able to dampen her high attack power with the layers of mana coating it.
 She swung several more times, each being met with my knife.
 Though I ended up taking a step back each time, my guard remained firm.